We value your privacy.

 1.How to jump start a dead LiFePO4 battery?

-There are two common methods to jump-start a dead LiFePO4 battery.Use a portable lithium battery charger with a “0V wake-up” function.Use a portable lithium jump starter with built-in safety features when the LiFePO4 battery is completely drained.
+There are two common methods to jump-start a dead LiFePO4 battery.First, use a battery charger with a “0V Wake-up” or “Force Mode” function to reset the internal BMS (Battery Management System).
+Alternatively, use a high-quality lithium jump starter with integrated safety overrides designed to provide a voltage signal to a completely drained battery.

 2.How to prolong a LiFePO4 battery?

-When use the LiFePO4 battery wisely,people should avoid overcharging and deep discharging.From the maintenance point,if not be in used, store at 40% or 60% charge and check every 3 or 6 months.
+When use the LiFePO4 battery wisely,people should avoid overcharging and deep discharging.From the maintenance point,if not be in used, store at 40% or 60% charge and check every 3 or 6 months.To maximize lifespan, avoid extreme depth of discharge and overcharging.
+For long-term storage, keep the battery at a 40% to 60% charge level.
+We recommend checking the voltage every 3 to 6 months to ensure the battery remains within a healthy range.

 3.What is the best overall jump starter?